Tahereh-M/Northwind-Analysis/README.md

 ## 🚀 How to Use

 1. Restore the **Northwind** database in SQL Server.
-2. Run all SQL queries from the `/SQL_Queries/` folder.
+2. Run all SQL queries from the `/Queries/` folder.
-3. Import the resulting tables into Power BI.
-4. Open `Northwind_Dashboard.pbix` to explore the dashboard.
+3. Open `Northwind_Dashboard.pbix` to explore the dashboard.

 ---